fbac/caas/README.md

         set maximum amount of pods to kill (default 1)
 ```

-### Usage
+### Usage as binary

   ```bash
   chaoscmd -kubeconfig=/path/to/kubeconfig -dry-run=false -pods-to-kill=4
   ```

+### Usage as container

+- Place your kubeconfig in the root path of the repository
+- Run `make image`
+- Run `docker run fbac/chaoscmd:latest <OPTIONS>`

 ## TODO

-- go test, go lint and go vet
+- Test suite: fmt, vet, lint and test using v1 api mocks
-- Dockerfile to containerize app
+- Critical change: Do not upload kubeconfig in the image, instead pass it inside a volume to the container
-- Makefile target to build container
+- Change build logic: binary should be built inside the container
+- Authenticate to cluster using serviceAccount if running in kubernetes
-- github workflow to build container and push to ghcr.io
+- Github Actions workflow to build container and push to ghcr.io as OCI object
-- Asset yaml yo run container as a cronjob in a Kubernetes cluster
+- Set flags as env vars and adapt the cronjob to use them